Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 He is the creator of all and, as such, has the right to actively engage in the affairs of His creation.
 As Daniel

-declared: Heavens (God's realm) rule!
+declared: Heaven (God's realm) rules!
 Stated another way; man must learn what it is like to live without

 God and His righteous judgments.
 Truly, in our day, we can see what it is like to live without God actively